List of He-Man and the Masters of the Universe characters: Two Bad

 Two Bad is an Evil Warrior strategist with two heads that constantly argue among themselves.
 The UK comics name the two heads "Blue Face" and "Yellow Band".

-The early figures had a more fully rounded back on the torso, but then the figures were released with more of a flattened back.
-He was never featured prominently in the 1980s cartoon because it was drawing to a close by the time his figure was released.
-However, his only prominent appearance in the 1980s cartoon was "Capture the Comet Keeper".
-This is because he was the replacement character in the episode working for Skeletor at Snake Mountain for Beast Man and Trap Jaw, who were going to feature in the episode, but Robert Lamb asked Arthur Nadel to replace them with Two Bad to make Mattel's newest figure releases more prominent in the cartoon.
-The shield included with the figure did not appear in the cartoon.
+He was never featured prominently in the 1980s series because it was drawing to a close by the time his figure was released.
+His only prominent appearance in the 1980s series was "Capture the Comet Keeper".
+This is because he was the replacement character in the episode working for Skeletor at Snake Mountain for Beast Man and Trap Jaw, who were going to feature in the episode, but Robert Lamb asked Arthur Nadel to replace them with Two Bad to make Mattel's newest figure releases more prominent in the series.
+The shield included with the figure did not appear in the series.

 In the 2002 version, they were originally two rival bounty hunters named Tuvar and Baddhra who bickered constantly.
 They were both highly recommended to Skeletor by Whiplash.
-Tuvar and Baddhra were magically fused into one being by Skeletor after they failed to work together in destroying He-Man.
+Tuvar and Baddhra were magically fused into one being by Skeletor after they were led to work together in destroying He-Man.
 Both sides blamed each other for their predicament.
 Two Bad becomes one (or two) of Skeletor's Evil Warriors and appears throughout the remainder of the series among Skeletor's henchmen.
 At one point, they tried to find a spell of separation from a man that Stinkor knew which was not the type of separation that they were hoping for as that spell nearly separated Eternia.

 In the Masters of the Universe Classics toyline, the spell that was used on them by Skeletor was an unrepeatable spell.

 In the 2021 series, Tuvar and Baddhra were first seen as members of King Randor's palace guards.

 Two Bad was voiced by Lou Scheimer in the 1980s series, Brian Drummond and Mark Gibbon in the 2002 series, and Yuri Lowenthal and Fred Tatasciore in the 2021 series.

-CBR voted Two bad 12th worst He-Man toy.
+CBR voted Two Bad twelfth-worst He-Man toy.

 Whiplash

-Whiplash is an alligator-like creature whose tail is a formidable weapon.
-He is one of Skeletors' Evil Warriors.
-He did not have the toy's spear in the cartoon (this only came with the figure) and, like Mer-Man and Tri-Klops, the character was initially planned to be a Heroic Warrior.
+Whiplash is an alligator-like creature whose tough hide and strong tail whip attacks is a formidable weapon.
+He is one of Skeletor's Evil Warriors.
+He did not have the toy's spear in the series (this only came with the figure) and, like Mer-Man and Tri-Klops, the character was initially planned to be a Heroic Warrior.

-In the 2002 cartoon, he is the younger brother of King Ceratus and betrayed his kind when he sided with Skeletor.
-This series revealed that he and King Ceratus are Caligars.
+In the 2002 series, he betrayed his kind - the Caligar - when he sided with Skeletor.

+In the Masters of the Universe Classics toyline, Whiplash started out as Torrant where Ceratus was his older brother and succeeded their father as King of the Caligars after his untimely death.
+Growing bitter, Torrant sided with Keldor and helped him in a raid on Randor's army during the Great Unrest.
+This plan failed and Torrant was banished from Subternia.
+Torrant became Whiplash and stayed by Keldor's side even when Keldor became Skeletor.
+Whiplash served as Skeletor's brute enforcer.

 Whiplash was voiced by John Erwin in the 1980s series and Garry Chalk in the 2002 series.